hi-weiyuan/hi-weiyuan.github.io/_pages/about.md

 layout: single
 classes: wide
 ---
 I am a postdoctoral research fellow at the School of Electrical Engineering and Computer Science, The University of Queensland (UQ), working with [Prof. Hongzhi Yin](https://sites.google.com/view/hongzhi-yin/home).
-My research mainly includes Recommender Systems, Federated Learning, and AI Security, with a recent strong focus on using LLMs for the above areas efficiently and securely. <!-- Knowledge Graph, Natural Language Processing, and AI for Software Engineering.  -->Before at UQ, I received my Master's degree from [Nanjing University](https://www.nju.edu.cn) supervised by A/Prof. Tieke He.
+My research mainly includes Recommender Systems, Federated Learning, and AI Security, with a recent strong focus on using LLMs for the above areas efficiently and securely.

+I completed my Ph.D. at the University of Queensland (with 6 months early graduation) in Mar.
+2025 under the supervision of Prof. Hongzhi Yin and Dr. Miao Xu.
+Before coming to UQ, I received my Master's degree from Nanjing University under the supervision of A/Prof. Tieke He.

 📣📣📣
 *I am currently on the academic job market, seeking <font color=red><b>faculty (anywhere on the earth) or postdoctoral positions (USA, EU, Singapore), as well as Research Assistant Professor (RAP) opportunities (Hong Kong, USA).</b></font>